Women in Venezuela: 20th century

 Women’s suffrage in Venezuela was first granted with the Constitution of 1947.
 Women had started organising around the 1930s and 1940s with the death of dictator Juan Vicente Gómez.
 But it was not until the 1950s that women from all social classes got involved and not only middle-class women.
 Women also participated in the guerilla struggles during the 1960s but they did not take leading roles due to the male-dominated organisational character of these combatant groups.
 In the 1970s through so-called Popular Women's Circles (Círculos Femeninos Populares) women tried to organize autonomously, address the problems of poor women and assist them with health, education and employment initiatives.
 However, their dependence on outside funding and support of male-ruled NGOs often constrained their goals.

 21st century

 In 2000, president of Venezuela Hugo Chávez appointed Adina Bastidas as vice-president, becoming the first woman to held that office.

 The crisis in Venezuela that occurred during the tenure of Chávez's successor Nicolás Maduro resulted with women becoming more reliant on discriminatory social policies of the government, making them more vulnerable if they opposed Maduro's government.

+After 2026 United States intervention in Venezuela and the capture of Nicolás Maduro, his vicepresident Delcy Rodríguez became acting president of Venezuela.
+The first woman to hold that position.